-Relevant Higher Level Policies NPPF paragraphs 61,68,71,77,78 and 79 CLP Policy 1, 2, 3, 7, 9, and PP9
+Relevant Higher Level Policies CLP Policy 1, 2, 3, 7, 9, and PP9

 LH2 - Rural Exceptions Housing for Local People

 Affordable homes will be permitted to meet a local need where this need is evidenced and where the development does not have an unacceptable impact on the visual and landscape amenity of the area.
 This may be acceptable in the case of either new build dwellings or conversion of traditional buildings.
 In each case ancillary works such as access, outbuildings and curtilage boundaries should not have an unacceptable impact on the visual and landscape amenity of the area.